Band (BAND) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Band Historical Price

-According to the latest data gathered on Band live price page, the current price of Band is 0.514746USD.
+According to the latest data gathered on Band live price page, the current price of Band is 0.482514USD.
 The circulating supply of Band(BAND) is

 In the past 24 hours, Band has shown a price movement of